|

 Roslyn

-Forrester and Chris Cwej were involved in adventures featuring the
+Forrester and Chris Cwej were involved in adventures featuring The

-Valeyard without confronting him directly; Amy Pond and
+Valeyard without confronting him directly; Charley

 Valeyard.